-The warm humid climate and the brackish air created a very fertile land.
+The warm, humid climate and the salty air created fertile land.

-Compared to other Italian regional cuisines, prominent use of spices have been one of the main characteristic of the Venetian one: pepper, raisins, ginger, saffron, nutmeg, cinnamon, cloves.
+Compared to other Italian regional cuisines, the prominent use of spices has been one of the main characteristics of the traditional Venetian food: black pepper, red pepper flakes, raisins, ginger, saffron, nutmeg, cinnamon, and cloves.

-Venetian cuisine was also influenced by the presence of foreign merchants in the city, in particular Jews: rice with raisins, rice with vegetables, duck, goose, and turkey were introduced to their diet.
+Venetian cuisine was also influenced by foreign merchants in the city, particularly Jews: rice with raisins, rice with vegetables, duck, goose, and the turkey was introduced to their diet.

-Venetians love their desserts, sugar was brought to the region for the first time by the Crusades.
+Venetians love their desserts; the Crusades brought sugar to the region for the first time.